eurekasfray/particle/doc/sketch.md

 * This document is the specification for the Particle programming language.

 * The style of this document was inspired by [Dick's November 1996 Working Paper C++ draft standards](http://www.csci.csusb.edu/dick/c++std/cd2/index.html).
-The properties and behaviour of the constructs of the language are structured as lists.
+The properties and behaviour of the constructs of the language are all written as lists.
 Each list item is called an article.
 Each article expresses a single concept, idea, or gotcha about the language with the good intention to enhance the reading experience with simple consumable concepts.

 # Design